taikedz/dockervisor/README.md

 	dockervisor autostart IMAGENAME {last|stable|none}

 If not set, or set to none, the image's container will not be started

+To see the current status of all images

+	dockervisor autostart :status

 To run all containers marked for autostart, run